 When the South Indian favourite idlies and Mumbai’s famous pav bhaji meet, you get Tava Idly.
 It is super yummy to consume and takes so little time to put together a fancy-ish street food style delicacy.

-The star of the dish – the humble idlies are quite the powerhouse hiding inside a very soft and spongy exterior.
+The star of this Tava Idly are the humble idlies, which are quite the nutritional powerhouse hiding inside a very soft and spongy exterior.

-It is low in fat, easy to digest and comes loaded with iron B vitamins and other micronutrients, thanks to the lentils that go into preparing it.
+Naturally gluten free, idlies are low in fat, easy to digest and comes loaded with iron, B vitamins and other micro-nutrients.
+Thanks to the lentils that go into preparing it!

-Since these spongy delights are steamed, makes it that much more healthy to consume.
+Since these spongy delights are steamed, it makes it that much more healthy to consume.

 Scrumptious pav bhaaji is a meal in itself with carbs, good fats and nutrition from vegetables.
-The only disappointing aspect about it is the fact that it quite carb-heavy and requires use of a decent amount of butter to add to the deliciousness.
+The only (midly) disappointing aspect about it is the fact that it is quite carb-heavy and requires the use of a decent amount of butter to add to the deliciousness.

 So, I bring you the flavours of pav bhaaji without the guilt.
-Don’t you worry, I’ve got you covered.
+Don’t you worry!
+I’ve got you covered.
 You can now enjoy the flavours of pav bhaaji without beating yourself up with guilt.
 Idly makes a substantial substitute for the potatoes & pav bun.
 As an added bonus, it tastes amazing!

 Here’s presenting to you tava idlies to take your idly game to another level!

-- Onion – 1, finely chopped, reserve about 2 tblspns to garnish
+- Onion – 1, finely chopped, reserve about 2 Tbsp to garnish

 - Tomato – 2 finely chopped